AndreiZavo/Udacity-Training/README.md

 * The scope:
     * Learn how to manage different accesibility concenrs like right to left text, implement chips and dark mode
 ---
-# Conclussion 😆
+# Conclusion 😆
 Going through this course was an incredible experience!
 Some concepts were new to me and some of them required brushing over since my previous semester at my university in which I first learned about mobile development.
 From the basic concepts of how to order your files and what are Android components, to constructing a holesome application with a secure architecture implementing a local database with Room, web service integration with Retrofit, various UI/UX elements with focus to all categories of users, this course takes you through all.
 The teachers are great and the leassons are structured very well.
 It all seems like a day on the playground, not even acknowledging how fast you accumulate new information. 🏆
-I am more than happy that I stumbled across this course while browsing for learning content because is everything I could ask for and I recommend it deeply.
-Happy coding! 😉
+<p> I am more than happy that I stumbled across this course while browsing for learning content because is everything I could ask for and I recommend it deeply.
+Happy coding! 😉 </p>